Ecogenomics/GTDBTk/docs/running/docker.md

 ## Running the container

-Putting this all together, a command may look like (note that since `gtdbtk` is the entrypoint, this can be ommited):
+Putting this all together, a command may look like (note that since `gtdbtk` is the entrypoint, this can be omitted):

 ```bash
 docker run -v /host/gtdbtk_output:/data -v /host/release89:/refdata ecogenomic/gtdbtk --help